2015 Shakey's V-League Open Conference

-The Shakey's V-League 12th Season Open Conference was the 22nd conference of Shakey's V-League.
+The 2015 Shakey's V-League Open Conference was the 23rd conference of the Shakey's V-League and the first conference of the 2015 season.
 The opening ceremony was held on April 5, 2015 with the first triple header of volleyball games at the Filoil Flying V Arena in San Juan, Metro Manila.
 There were eight competing teams for this conference.

 The PLDT Home Ultera Ultra Fast Hitters won its first Shakey's V-League championship, dethroning the defending champion, Philippine Army Lady Troopers, in three games.

 Tournament Format

 Preliminaries (PL)

 Single Round-robin.
 Top four teams qualified for the Semifinals.

 Semi-finals (SF)

 The four semi-finalists competed against each other in a single-round robin phase.